 AOTC Refundability

-Up to 40% of the AOTC is refundable.
-If the full $2,500 credit is computed and the taxpayer owes $800 in federal income tax, the credit first reduces the tax to zero.
-Of the remaining $1,700, up to $1,000 is paid as a refund.
-The refundable portion is the American Opportunity Credit component on Form 8863 Part II.
+Up to 40% of the AOTC is refundable, capped at $1,000 per student.
+If the full $2,500 credit is computed and the taxpayer owes $800 in federal income tax, the non-refundable portion (60%, up to $1,500) first reduces the tax to zero, then the refundable portion (40%, up to $1,000) is paid as a refund.
+The refundable portion is computed in Form 8863 Part I and carries to Form 1040 Line 29.
+The non-refundable portion is computed in Form 8863 Part II and carries to Schedule 3 Line 3.
+Under IRC §25A(i)(6), the refundable 40% portion is disallowed when the taxpayer is a child subject to kiddie tax under §1(g) - the non-refundable 60% portion still applies.

 Lifetime Learning Credit (LLC) Rules